pushbots/blog-currencystack/site/content/post/should-uber-and-careem-merge-in-egypt.md

 While unfavorable unit economics might be exclusive to Egypt, markets across the Middle East are capped with limited supply, not unlike S.E.A. with below average motorization rates.
 This in turn creates two major roadblocks:

-Operating below the liquidity threshold: Less drivers raises a ridehailing company’s average wait time, rendering its network inefficient.
+Operating below the liquidity threshold: Less drivers raises a ride-hailing company’s average wait time, rendering its network inefficient.

 CAC inflation: Limited supply can take a further toll on CAC \[ 2 sided-marketplace CAC = spending on user acquisition + spending on driver acquisition].
 The scarcer the drivers, the higher the spending.